 The 99.9% network and hosting server uptime warranty which we provide is, somewhat, a result of the electric power backup setup we have in every of the 3 data centers where we offer shared hosting

-plans - in Chicago (USA), in London (UK), and in Sydney (Australia).
+plans - in Chicago (USA), in Coventry (UK), and in Sydney (Australia).
 If you get a new account to build or move your Internet sites, it will be set up on a progressive cloud platform which consists of a number of clusters taking care of your content.
 Every single machine within the given cluster offers its own highly effective enterprise-class UPS to keep it up and running no matter what, until a number of electric power generators boot up and supply the required power for the entire center to be operational for many hours.
 You will not notice anything even in case there's a disruption, due to the fact that our backup units will be able to power each of the devices and we won't have to limit the amount of working web servers or the network equipment that deals with the traffic to your Internet sites.